AlexisBRENON/deezer_record/README.md

 # Deezer Record

-This project is a dirty Python script which allow you to record the output of music streaming service, cutting the audio stream for each song.
+This project is a Python script which allow you to record the output of music streaming service, cutting the audio stream for each song.

 It's initially done for [Deezer](www.deezer.fr), extracting song title and artist from the title of the browser window, but it can probably be updated for any site like YouTube, Spotify, etc.